joshyorko/open-datalakehouse/README.md

 To streamline the setup process, a bash script has been provided to automate the creation of a high-availability Minikube cluster and the deployment of the data lakehouse components.
 The script will guide you through the following steps:

-1. **Use Minikube or Current Context**: The script will ask if you want to use Minikube.
-If you choose Minikube, it will spin up a high-availability Minikube cluster using Docker and Containerd.
-If you prefer to use your current Kubernetes context, the script will proceed with that.
+1. **Use Minikube or Current Context**: The script will detect if you have a Kubernetes context available.
+If not, it will  use Minikube for local development.

 2. **Graceful Exit**: If no Kubernetes context is detected after choosing not to use Minikube, the script will exit gracefully.

-3. **Deploy Components**: The script will automatically install Longhorn, ArgoCD, and the other components needed to set up the data lakehouse.
+3. **Deploy Components**: The script will automatically install  ArgoCD, and apply the  Open Datalakehouse from the app-of-apps.yaml manifest located in the root of the repository.

 ### Running the Setup Script